A huge welcome to my review of Five Minute Profit Sites!

 But don’t believe that crap for one freakin’ second because hyped-up product creators always have hidden agendas.

 When you do hit that button for your free software license – hey, guess what?…

-The only one to profit is the scam artist responsible for selling you the far-fetched dream of $500 paydays.
+The only one to profit is the creator responsible for selling you the far-fetched dream of $500 paydays.

 I’ve personally found that programs offering “30 days” to claim refunds are usually higher quality and legitimate ones you can trust.

-But since ‘FMPS’ is sold via the Clickbank marketplace, then it’s a good indication that you can request a refund once you find out the product is a pile of horse manure.
+Then it’s a good indication that you can request a refund once you find out the product is crap.

 The final thing that you need to be careful of is the countdown of the minutes until the offer expires.

 It’s basically a scarcity tactic used to force you into paying for a system which you think is gonna vanish quickly.

 The truth is, the system is available around the clock.